jpmorganchase/modular/docs/commands/rename.md

 2. Re-writing the "name" field in the existing package.json to newPackageName
 3. Parsing all the package.json dev, peer and regular dependencies and rewriting all the occurrences of oldPackageName to newPackageName
-4. Parsing all the typescript sources in all the depending packages and rewriting the imports to oldPackageName to import newPackageName
+4. Parsing all the sources in all the depending packages and rewriting the imports to oldPackageName to import newPackageName

 ## Options: